 I had cut her nails short and filled them but she was so itchy she was still managing to make herself bleed.
-She’d had antihistamines, paracetamol, ibuprofen and so many lotions and potions I’d lost count.
-A friend of mine also had a 3yr old who suffered with awful eczema.
-This was one of those weekends that they were both at it and I just couldn’t bare it any more!
-Watching one three year old suffer is awful, watching two is unbearable!
+She’d had antihistamines, paracetamol, ibuprofen, and so many lotions and potions I’d lost count.
+A friend of mine also had a 3yr old who suffered from awful eczema.
+This was one of those weekends that they were both at it and I just couldn’t bare it anymore!
+Watching one three-year-old suffer is awful, watching two is unbearable!

 It became my new mission, I’d run out of ideas from the supermarket shelves so decided to hit the internet.
 To say we weren’t alone was an understatement!
 I found blog after blog talking about how they had healed a multitude of skin concerns.
 They all had one thing in common. . .
 Making the change to natural skincare!

 Let’s start by saying, your skin is the biggest organ in the human body.
 Not only that but it takes a lot in this day and age!
 Not only does it help to protect us from germs but it has many other roles as well.
 The skin has three main functions: protection, regulation, and sensation.
 It consists of two layers: the epidermis and the dermis.